sabre1041/rfe-mgmt-ansible/README.md

 # rfe-ansible-edge-mgmt

-Ansible automation to provision an RHEL for Edge Environments.
+Ansible automation to provision an RHEL for Edge Environments
+## Solution Overview

+This approach focuses on the Ansible automation being driven through the execution directly on the edge node.
+Ansible RPM's are installed into the RFE image and executed as the node boots.

 ![Architecture](docs/images/architecture_overview.png)